JavaScript Required

 The IRS examiner is not trying to fail you.
 They are trying to understand you.
 If you leave them guessing, they stop the clock and start asking questions.
 If you answer everything clearly on the first submission, they can approve you without a single delay.

-Why Founders Panic about the 501c3 501(c)(3) Processing Time
+Why Founders Panic About the 501c3 501(c)(3) Processing Time

 People who search for 501c3 501(c)(3) processing time answers are usually already behind schedule.
-They are preparing to start programs, apply for grants, or solicit donations, and they suddenly realize that none of those things can legally happen until they receive a determination letter.
+They're preparing to start programs, apply for grants, or solicit donations, and they suddenly realize that none of those things can legally happen until they receive a determination letter.
 This panic is good for one reason.
 It forces founders to take accuracy seriously.

 Why Some 501c3 501(c)(3) Applications Get Approved Faster

-You cannot control IRS workload, seasonal slowdowns, or staffing gaps.
+You can't control IRS workload, seasonal slowdowns, or staffing gaps.
 You can control the quality of what you submit.
 Your articles, bylaws, narrative, and budget decide whether your file looks straightforward or whether it signals extra work to the examiner.

-When IRS Expedited Handling for 501c3 501(c)(3) Is Possible
+When IRS Expedited Handling for 501c3 501(c)(3) is Possible

 How to Keep Your 501c3 501(c)(3) Approval Timeline as Short as Possible